Update: After trying CRZ a couple times, we recommend skipping this one as it is slightly better than Craze V2 but no where close to Craze V1 but....

 Way back in 2013, energy and euphoria from the original Craze was ridiculously unmatched by any other pre workout.

-CRZ was inspired by the original, that should mean tons of energy and focus, though euphoria may not be as pronounced as the original.
+CRZ was inspired by the original, that should mean tons of energy and focus, and it should mean that it is the next best pre workout since the original Craze.

 Crz OG has ok energy and focus, barely acceptable for its title.